rrjavadev/Devops/app_with_helm/SetUp_docker_For_SpringBoot.md

 COPY target/my-spring-boot-app.jar /app

 # Expose port 8080 to the outside world
+# To expose a port in a Dockerfile, you can use the EXPOSE instruction.
+# This instruction informs Docker that the container will listen on the
+# specified network port(s) at runtime.

+# Here's the syntax of the EXPOSE instruction:
 EXPOSE 8080

 # Run the Spring Boot application when the container starts